onap/archive-dcae-collectors-ves/README.md

 ### Docker Image

-The jar file is bundled into a docker image installed by the DCAE Controller.
+The jar file is bundled with DCM controller jar into a docker image; This will be installed by the DCAE Controller.
 Following is the process to creating the image

 #### Set up the packaging environment
 1. Extract the VESCollector code and do mvn build